General Education Student Learning Outcomes

-- Utilizing disciplinary perspectives from natural and social sciences, explore and analyze issues, ideas, artifacts, and / or events to formalize an opinion or conclusion.
+- Critical Thinking - Utilizing various disciplinary perspectives, explore and analyze issues, ideas, artifacts, and/or events to formalize an opinion or conclusion.

-Students who have not completed the general education requirements upon entering a degree program at NPU are required to observe the following curriculum to meet the general education requirements:
+Students who have not completed the general education requirements upon entering a degree program at NPU are required to complete the following curriculum to meet the general education requirements:

 English and Communications (12 units)